-Some will be disappointed at the reduction in photo size and a merely incremental increase in video resolution, however, if Samsung can deliver this new camera at an attractive price, we may see 360 cameras become a truly mainstream product.
-This will drive constant improvements in features in the years to come as we have seen in all other mainstream electronic products, but this will only happen if enough people are convinced that 360 cameras are worth trying.
+Some will be disappointed at the reduction in photo size and a merely incremental increase in video resolution, however, Samsung has delivered this new camera at an attractive price, helping 360 cameras to become a truly mainstream product.
+If Samsung continues to support its line of 360 cameras it will drive constant improvements in features in the years to come, as we have seen in all other mainstream electronic products, but this will only happen if enough people are convinced that 360 cameras are worth trying.

 Update: If you want to pick yourself up a bargain, the original Gear 360 is now available at a huge discount on amazon.com – nearly half price in fact.
 This makes it the best value 360 camera available right now.